opendocsg/slw-judgments-backfill/2003_SGHC_19/report.md

 3       When Joselyn showed up on 3 May 2002, SSgt Tuen observed that she had bloodshot eyes and slightly slurred speech.
 He placed her under arrest.
 Two bottles of her urine were sent to the Health Science Authority (HSA) for analysis.
 Her urine was found to contain Norketamine, a metabolyte of the drug Ketamine.
 Dr Lui, an analyst with HSA, testified that when a person consumes Ketamine, Norketamine would be detected in the urine for about one to three days after consumption.
 The time taken for it to dissipate would vary with the metabolic and excretion rate of the individual.

 4       The positive result from the urine tests triggered the presumption from s 22 of the Misuse of Drugs Act.
-As this Court held in _Vadugaiah Mahendran v PP_ [1996] 1 SLR 24, there was a presumption of both the actus reus and the mens rea of the offence.
+As this Court held in _Vadugaiah Mahendran v PP_ <span class="citation">[1996] 1 SLR 24</span>, there was a presumption of both the actus reus and the mens rea of the offence.
 As such, the prosecution’s case had been made out and the defence was called.

 **The defence**